terra-campaigns/hostile/_hostileNotions.md

 - [ ] RNA is a virus that will infect all human networks for knowledge
 - [ ] Book of sky as a cult, after playing dead planet.
 Check shadows in the sky SL178
-- [ ] Add notes for things in the PCs past - when drained of sandbox ideas
 - [ ] Lebkuchen is aware the PCs have stopped a initiative in French Guiana, and someone arrives in Brightside after 2225-12-01.
 From there, every session, another interested faction traces the PCs
 - [ ] Alien from Olaf and Sabaka story are Metalianos
 - [ ] Maintenance pay for cyber from 2226-Nov?
+- [ ] The guy that had the eyes stolen searches for the Doomborgs
+- [ ] While deleting films that proof The Boxer is alive, some third level backup was missed.
+- [ ] Crew on Brightside knows that the Doomborgs were taking the pannels from the Frostbreaker.
+Maybe they know the reason, maybe they don't.

 ## parkingLot